BilgeKaganOzkan/QA-APP-WITH-DOCKER/README.md

 ./run.sh
 ```

+During the setup process, you will be prompted to enter your OpenAI access token.
+Make sure to input the correct token, as the program requires it to function properly.

-After the program start and container terminal is available, you can access the program from `http://172.18.0.22:3000/` address.
+Once the container is running, you can access the program at `http://172.18.0.22:3000/`